-You always hear “kids these days”, but what about them?
-These “kids” are what some call the millennial generation.
-Studies show that millennials often feel they will not be able to reach common goals such as finding a dream job, owning a home or retiring until much later in their lives compared to their parents.
-If you’re a millennial, here are some smart tips for getting your finances in order.
+Studies show that millennials often feel they will not be able to reach common goals such as finding a dream job, owning a home or retiring until much later in life than their parents.
+The first step to achieving these goals is to get your finances in order.